hadious/CDSSL-Self-Supervised-Learning-Using-Nonlinear-Dependence/README.md

 3. **Statistical alignment**:
    - *Linear* terms shape second-order structure (covariances/correlations) across samples and features.
    - *Nonlinear* terms shape higher-order dependencies via HSIC, capturing relationships linear metrics miss.
-4. **Optimization & checkpoints**: Training logs the objective and writes periodic checkpoints compatible with downstream tasks.
-5. **Downstream probes**: Separate scripts provide linear/kNN probes and unsupervised clustering to measure transfer without fine-tuning.

-## Config-Driven Experiments

-- **One file, many runs**: Experiments are encoded in `config.yaml` to ensure runs are traceable, comparable, and easily shared.
-- **Stable defaults**: Sensible kernels (RBF), standard backbones, and conservative optimizer settings reduce hyperparameter churn.
-- **Minimal friction**: To try a new dataset or backbone, edit the config and (optionally) drop a small builder function—no runner rewrite.

-## Extensibility (Design Intent)

-- **New datasets**: add a dataset builder and update the config—dual-view logic remains intact.
-- **New backbones**: register a model that returns an embedding dimension; the expander and loss layer adapt automatically.
-- **New objectives**: plug additional correlation/HSIC variants or negatives into the loss composer without touching the training loop.

-## Reproducibility & Logging (Practices)

-- **Deterministic seeds** and **consistent batch statistics** make runs comparable.
-- **Clear output structure** under `out_dir/` (checkpoints + logs) simplifies downstream evaluation and ablations.
-- **Human-interpretable diagnostics** (e.g., covariance/HSIC heatmaps) help verify that the representation is spreading, aligning, and de-correlating as intended.

 ---